rsheehan/JRemix/README.md

             body of method

 More information about Remix can be found in this presentation, RemixIntroduction.pdf.
 The first half shows how Remix can be used to develop a program from pseudocode, the second half describes the language.
-(That link is for an earlier version of Remix.
-A revised document will eventually be provided.)

 Here is an animated random landscape program in Remix.